-The Cape May Lighthouse is one of the region's most famous landmarks, having been depicted on statuettes, wall hangings, coffee cups and calendars to the point of iconic status, the Cape May Lighthouse is the image that comes to mind for many people when they think about lighthouses.
+The Cape May Lighthouse is one of the region's most famous landmarks, having been depicted on statuettes, wall hangings, coffee cups and calendars to the point of iconic status, the Cape May Lighthouse is the image that comes to mind for many people when they think about American lighthouses.

 Find other Cape May Attractions near the Bedford Inn.
 Reserve your room at our Cape May bed and breakfast for your Jersey Shore getaway.
-Book today.
+Book Today.